the-teachingRSE-project/competencies/competencies.md

 #### German National Research Data Infrastructure (NFDI)

 EduTrain (Training & Education) [@EDUTRAIN] is a section of the NFDI [@NFDI].
-Based on the slogan "data literacy from the beginning", it contributes to the further development of scientific methods and good scientific practice.
+Based on the slogan "data literacy from the beginning".
+It contributes to the further development of scientific methods and good scientific practice.
 The targeted education also involves research software engineering.
 As described in its concept [@EduTrain2022], there will be a collaboration